usdot-fhwa-OPS/V2X-Hub/configuration/README.md

 ### Access V2X-Hub
 To access V2X-Hub UI, either chromium or google-chrome browser can be used by running the following commands:
 ```
-chromium-browser --ignore-certificate-errors <v2xhub_ip>
+chromium-browser <v2xhub_ip>
 ```
 or

 ```
-google-chrome --ignore-certificate-errors <v2xhub_ip>
+google-chrome  <v2xhub_ip>
  ```

 > [!NOTE]
-> V2X-Hub Server uses a secure WebSocket connection to communicate with the browser.
-For this, V2X-Hub Server uses a self-signed certificate instead of one signed by a trusted certificate authority (CA).
-Most of the browsers do not trust this until explicitly told to do so by navigating to the WebSocket URL (https://<v2xhub_ip>:19760) and accepting the risk.
-The `--ignore-certificate-errors` option instructs the browser to ignore certificate errors and warnings which removes manual effort of accepting this risk on V2X-Hub deployments. **Using the browser with this option enabled to access the internet or any other application is not advised as it is a security risk**.
+> V2X-Hub initialization script uses [mkcert](https://github.com/FiloSottile/mkcert), a simple tool for making locally-trusted development certificates for HTTPS communication and placing them in the `.ssl/` directory.
+For deployment, it is recommended that you generate your own trusted certificates from a real certificate authorities (CAs).
+MKCert can also be used to setup a local CA but that is up to deployers.